 Using Fundamental Analysis to Predict Future Prices

 Prices will fluctuate in the short term, so it is not easy to make fundamental forecasts of commodities prices for short-term trades.
 It is even more difficult for new commodity traders to do this.
 We recommend that new traders, and even experienced traders, use a long-term strategy when using fundamental analysis to forecast commodity prices.
 You should look for trends that are developing that will cause a shift in supply and demand factors.

 To begin your fundamental research of commodities, there are numerous reports that are compiled by government sources—USDA, Department of Energy, and the Futures Exchanges.
 Many of the larger commodity brokers also publish fundamental research for their clients.

 It may seem like a daunting task to find all the current data and compare it to previous years to understand how prices reacted under those conditions.
 The goal is to forecast the supply and demand scenario for the future.
-It is almost impossible to do this as you will be competing against experts who have lots more data and experience not to mention resources.
+It is almost impossible to do that, as you would be competing against experts who have much more data and experience, not to mention resources.

 What you want to do is look for trends in production and consumption and trade with that bias.
 For example, if the supplies of corn are at a five-year high and we just planted a record amount of acres of corn for this season, it is likely that corn futures will trade with a downward bias.
 You would be likely want to trade from the short side.